Nikhil-28-vinayak/Nikhil-28-Vinayak/README.md

 ---

 ### 🌟 About Me
-- 🔭 I’m focused on **building innovative mobile apps** with intuitive UI/UX
+- 🔭 I'm focused on **building innovative mobile apps** with intuitive UI/UX
 - 🌱 Currently learning **Fundamental & Advanced concepts of Kotlin**
-- 🎯 Goal: To craft **functional, user-friendly mobile experiences** that bring ideas to life
+- 🎯 Create functional and user-friendly mobile experiences that bring ideas to life.
 - ⚡ Fun fact: I believe in **sharing progress, not just results**

 ---